huggingface/transformers/docs/source/en/conversations.md

 ### Memory considerations

-By default the `TextGenerationPipeline` will load the model on CPU in `float32` precision.
+By default, Hugging Face classes like `TextGenerationPipeline` or `AutoModelForCausalLM` will load the model in `float32` precision.
 This means that it will need 4 bytes (32 bits) per parameter, so an "8B" model with 8 billion parameters will need ~32GB of memory.
-However, this is unnecessary.
+However, this can be wasteful!
 Most modern language models are trained in "bfloat16" precision, which uses only 2 bytes per parameter.
-If your hardware supports it (modern GPUs such as the Nvidia 30xx or newer do), you can load the model in `bfloat16` precision, using the `torch_dtype` argument as we did above.
+If your hardware supports it (Nvidia 30xx/Axxx or newer), you can load the model in `bfloat16` precision, using the `torch_dtype` argument as we did above.

 It is possible to go even lower than 16-bits using "quantization", a method to lossily compress model weights.
 This allows each parameter to be squeezed down to 8 bits, 4 bits or even less.
-Note that, especially at lower precisions, the model's outputs may be negatively affected, but often this is a tradeoff worth making to fit a larger and more capable chat model in memory.
-For more details, please see the [Quantization guide](https://huggingface.co/docs/transformers/en/quantizationhttps://huggingface.co/docs/transformers/en/quantization), and note that quantization arguments for the model can be passed to the pipeline via the `model_kwargs` argument.
+Note that, especially at 4 bits, the model's outputs may be negatively affected, but often this is a tradeoff worth making to fit a larger and more capable chat model in memory.
+For more details, please see the [Quantization guide](https://huggingface.co/docs/transformers/en/quantizationhttps://huggingface.co/docs/transformers/en/quantization), and note that quantization arguments for the model can be passed directly to `from_pretrained()`, or to the pipeline via the `model_kwargs` argument.

 ### Performance considerations

-As a general rule, larger language models will be slower in addition to requiring more memory.
-It's possible to be more concrete about this, though: Generating text from a language model is unusual in that it is bottlenecked by **memory bandwidth** rather than compute power, because every active parameter must be ready from memory for each token that the language model generates.
-This means that number of tokens per second you can generate from a language model is generally proportional to the total bandwidth of the memory it resides in, divided by the size of the model.
+As a general rule, larger chat models will be slower in addition to requiring more memory.
+It's possible to be more concrete about this, though: Generating text from a chat model is unusual in that it is bottlenecked by **memory bandwidth** rather than compute power, because every active parameter must be read from memory for each token that the model generates.
+This means that number of tokens per second you can generate from a chat model is generally proportional to the total bandwidth of the memory it resides in, divided by the size of the model.

 In our quickstart example above, our model was ~16GB in size when loaded in `bfloat16` precision.
 This means that 16GB must be read from memory for every token generated by the model.
+Total memory bandwidth can vary from 20-100GB/sec for consumer CPUs, 200-900GB/sec for consumer GPUs, specialized motherboards like Intel Xeon, AMD Threadripper/Epyc or high-end Apple silicon, and finally up to 2-3TB/sec for data center GPUs like the Nvidia A100 or H100.
+This should give you a good idea of the generation speed you can expect from these different hardware types.

-Therefore, if you want to improve the speed of language model generation, you need to either reduce the memory requirements (for example by quantization), or get hardware with higher memory bandwidth.
-GPUs generally have much more memory bandwidth than CPUs, but server motherboards with multi-channel memory can be surprisingly competitive, even outclassing many consumer GPUs.
+Therefore, if you want to improve the speed of text generation, the easiest solution is to either reduce the size of the model in memory (usually by quantization), or get hardware with higher memory bandwidth.
+For advanced users, several other techniques exist to get around this bandwidth bottleneck.
+The most common are variants on [assisted generation](https://huggingface.co/blog/assisted-generation), also known as "speculative sampling".
+These techniques try to guess multiple future tokens at once, often using a smaller "draft model", and then confirm these generations with the chat model.
+If the guesses are validated by the chat model, more than one token can be generated per forward pass, which greatly alleviates the bandwidth bottleneck and improves generation speed.

-We should particularly note the concept of "Mixture of Experts" (MoE) models here.
-Several popular chat models, such as DBRX and Mixtral, are MoE models.
+Finally, we should also note the impact of "Mixture of Experts" (MoE) models here.
+Several popular chat models, such as Mixtral, Qwen-MoE and DBRX, are MoE models.
 In these models, not every parameter is active for every token generated.
 As a result, MoE models generally have much lower memory bandwidth requirements, even though their total size can be quite large.
-As a result, they can be several times faster than a "dense" model of the same size.
+As a result, they can be several times faster than a normal "dense" model of the same size.
+However, techniques like assisted generation are generally ineffective for these models because more parameters will become active with each new speculated token, which will negate the bandwidth and speed benefits that the MoE architecture provides.